Curriculum

 What You’ll Learn

-The interdisciplinary curriculum includes biomedical science, public policy, and science policy courses from a number of departments, including but not limited to Microbiology & Immunology, School of Foreign Service, McCourt School of Public Policy, and Georgetown University Law Center.
+The interdisciplinary curriculum includes courses biomedical science, public policy, and science policy offered by a number of departments, including but not limited to Microbiology & Immunology, School of Foreign Service, McCourt School of Public Policy, and Georgetown University Law Center.

 Four Major Areas of Focus